Gentle Monster: History

+Pricing

+On average, a pair of sunglasses or glasses range from $200-$300 depending on frames, lenses, and prescription.
+However, prices fluctuate and may be as high as $500.

 Marketing

 Tilda Swinton collaborated with Gentle Monster in February 2017 in designing three sunglasses and appeared in an ad campaign video.
 The brand shows at New York Fashion Week.

+Items are all limited edition, once an item sells out, the next return is not promised.

 Collaborations

 In 2016, the brand collaborated with Danish designer Henrik Vibskov, Hood by Air, and Opening Ceremony.
 In 2017, the brand collaborated with Dutch furniture designer Marcel Wanders, the founder of Moooi.
 In 2018, the brand collaborated on an exhibition called Burning Planet with South Korean rapper, Song Mino of Winner.

 In 2019, the brand collaborated with Chinese technology company Huawei and released smartglasses.

-In 2020, the brand collaborated with singer Jennie Kim of Blackpink to release the Jentle Home collection, and Chinese-Canadian singer and rapper Kris Wu for the release of the Gentle Wu collection.
+In 2020, the brand collaborated with singer Jennie Kim of Blackpink to release the Jentle Home collection, and Canadian rapper Kris Wu for the release of the Gentle Wu collection.

 In 2022, the brand released a second collection with Kim, called the Jentle Garden collection.
 A mobile game was developed in promotion of the collaboration, while pop-up stores were opened in five cities: Seoul, Los Angeles, Hong Kong, Singapore, and Shanghai.

-Clientele

-The brand's celebrity customers include Beyonce, Rihanna, Gigi Hadid, Susan Sarandon, Tilda Swinton, Billie Eilish, and Jennie Kim.
+In 2023, the brand collaborated with Chinese singer Cai Xukun to release his Crystal Clear collection.
+An event app was developed for the collaboration which was available in mainland China, Taiwan, Hong Kong, South Korea, Dubai, Singapore, Japan, and the United States.

+In 2024, Gentle Monster collaborated with French luxury fashion house Maison Margiela on the "2024 Maison Margiela x Gentle Monster" collection.
+Additionally, the brand released a third collaboration with Jennie Kim titled "Jentle Salon".
+The same year, Gentle Monster collaborated with the video game Tekken 8, launching the "Gentle Monster x Tekken 8" collection inspired by characters from the game.

+Additional collaborations include, but are not limited to the video games Overwatch 2 and World of Warcraft, the fashion brands D'heygere, Moncler, and Fendi, and designer Alexander Wang.